arun786/Spock_RestService/README.md

     }

-The api configuration for url
+The api configuration for url ( note :: webservice rest service should be up for all the test to pass)

     client:
       url: